Officials warn of commuter chaos from Connecticut derailment

 Malloy said that 30,000 daily commuters will be seriously affected on Monday and likely the entire week.

-The site of the crash is about 50 miles northeast of New York, and Metro-North train service between New Haven and South Norwalk is indefinitely suspended.
+The site of the crash is about 50 miles (80 km) northeast of New York, and Metro-North train service between New Haven and South Norwalk is indefinitely suspended.

 Service by Amtrak, the U.S. passenger rail service, is also indefinitely suspended.
 Officials reiterated on Sunday that they do not know when service would be restored.